How we test mobile phones

 What are Which?
 Best Buys and Don't Buys?

 The stakes are high for mobile phones, so we only give our Best Buy recommendation to the very best models on the market.
-A mobile phone that scores more than 74% based on its performance in our lab is made a Best Buy, which means that it has our recommendation.
+A mobile phone that scores more than 75% based on its performance in our lab is made a Best Buy.
 That said, Best Buy phones aren’t perfect, so it’s still important to read our review to find out what weaknesses each phone has.
 On the other end of the spectrum, a mobile phone that scores 45% or lower is a Don’t Buy.

 How is the Which? score calculated?